Babaganoush07/ALS-PT19_vs_Photo_Transistor/README.md

 # ALS-PT19 vs Photo Transistor
-> I was curios about using Light Sensors in projects and
+> I was curios about using Light Sensors in projects and I couldn't decide between these two.
-> I wanted to see the difference between the two.
+> So I got both and I wanted to compare them agianst eachother.

 ## Table of Contents